appvoid/grafito/README.md

 | Ruby        | GPT Neo     | 2.7 Billion | Coming soon |
 | Diamond     | GPT-J       | 6 Billion   | In progress |

 Progress will made top-to-bottom, from the highest performant to the lowest, this way it is ensured that we are getting the most from each model.
-The main goal of the project is to get the lower performant models as close as possible to Diamond performance.
+The main goal of the project is to get an align system that understand NLP tasks and performs those tasks using few-shot templates.
+Also, to get the lower performant models as close as possible to Diamond performance.

 ### Observations